SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 3. Bob signs a CSR (signing request) with his identifier 𝑖 two times, one with his Etheruem key and one with 𝑝.

-4. An attestor verifies that Bob owns the identifier , both signatures are valid, then issue an attestation that binds his Ethereum address with the subject 𝑠.
+4. An attestor verifies that Bob owns the identifier, both signatures are valid, then issue an attestation that binds his Ethereum address with the subject 𝑠.

 ### Cheque